opentok/opentok-rtc/README.md

 * `autoGenerateRoomName` (config.json) / `AUTO_GENERATE_ROOM_NAME` (environment variable) -- Whether or not to
   auto-generate the room name on behalf of the user.
 If this setting is turned on, we will use haikunator to generate room names for new rooms.
 If turned off, users will be prompted to enter a room/meeting name when they visit the landing page and won't be allowed to move forward until they do so.
+The default value is `true`.

 ## Customizing the UI